MINALOTFY10/Organick-eCommerce-Website/README.md

 Important: If you're using the code for a module that requires API keys or a backend, make sure to use your own backend URLs and API keys as specified in the project.
 The provided API keys are for demonstration purposes.

 This README provides a high-level overview of the Organick E-commerce Website project.
 For more detailed code and functionality, explore the project files and documentation.

-Feel free to customize and enhance this e-commerce website to suit your specific needs!

-🚀 Happy shopping!